INTRODUCTION 2026

 Kate Wilkinson's distinctive, contemporary jewellery combines textured silver with cork, cord and semi-precious beads.

-British Isles, using layers of fabric and thread to evoke the shifting light, swirling clouds
+Rachel Wright is a textile artist inspired by the natural landscapes of the British Isles, using layers of fabric and thread to evoke the shifting light, swirling clouds and restless tides.